cinnData/DataSci/[DS-01] What is data science?.md

 # [DS-01] What is data science?

-The expression **data scientist** is common nowadays in job descriptions, referred to a mix of data analysis skills and a background of programming languages and data bases.
+The expression **data scientist** is common nowadays in job descriptions, referred to a mix of data analysis skills and a background of programming languages and databases.
 It is a broad job title, coming in many forms, with the specific demands depending on the industry, the business and the role.
 So, certain skillsets suit certain positions better than others.
 Data scientists do not do anything essentially new.
 We have long had statisticians, analysts, and programmers.
 What is new is the way different skills are combined in a single profession.

 An ancestor of data science is **data mining**, born in the computer science field.
 This generic expression applies to a heterogeneous set of methods, used to extract information from large data sets.
 It is understood as *mining knowledge from data*.
 The typical applications in management are related to Customer Relationship Management (CRM): market basket analysis, churn modeling, credit scoring, etc. From a technical perspective, the content of a data mining course may not differ much from that of a data science course.